chyyuu/example-coroutine-and-thread/README.md

 Ok, so the previous two books set up all we needed to know of basic information to get a good understanding of Rusts futures.
 I'll try to explain them by implementing a very simplified version of the whole stack: libc, mio (reactor) and an executor runtime (tokio).
 We'll talk about the design of futures, how they work and why they work the way they do.
 Since we covered so much in the previous two books, this one will be more Rust Centric and focused on Futures since we already have most of the Async basics we need covered.
 Work on this book has not really started yet.

 ## Changelog
+**2019-22-12:** Added aline of code to make sure the memory we get from the allocator is 16 byte aligned.
+Refactored to use the "high" memory address as basis for offsets when writing to the stack since this made alignment easier.
+See Issue #12 for more information.

 **2019-06-26:** The Supporting Windows appendix treated the XMM fields as 64 bits, but they are 128 bits which was an oversight on my part.
 Correcting this added some interesting material to that chapter but unfortunately also some complexity.
 However, it's now corrected and explained in both the book and repo.
 It now only slightly deviates from the [Boost Context library implementation](https://github.com/boostorg/context/blob/develop/src/asm/ontop_x86_64_ms_pe_gas.asm) which I consider one of the better implementations out there.

 **2019-06-21:** Rather substantial change and cleanup.
 An issue was reported that Valgrind reported some troubles with the code and crashed.
 This is now fixed and there are currently no unsolved issues.
 In addition, the code now runs on both debugand releasebuilds without any issues on all platforms.
 Thanks to everyone for reporting issues they found.